-Datchet Church is part of the London & Slough Run And SHOCK Homeless Project.
+Datchet Church is part of the London & Slough Run and Trinity SHOC ( Slough Homeless Our Concern) Homeless Project.
 Every winter, from the beginning of January to the end of March, seven local churches open their doors on a rota basis, one night a week church.
 The purpose is to offer food, shelter and friendship.
 Guests are assessed before being sent to the Shelter for that night, and training and support for volunteers is provided.
 The Night Shelter is run by the London and Slough Run

 Here in Datchet, the night shelter is

 run every Friday night A team of volunteers operate on a rota basis from people willing to cook hot food , sit and talk with the guests or help with preparing for and/or cleaning the Church Community Centre rooms afterwards .
 Volunteers come from both church and the village and this is one of the biggest collaborations we have facilitated.
 Our part in the Nigh Shelter Project is run entirely by volunteers from St Marys and the village.

 Friday Nights every week, January to end March 2020 , this will be the 6th Night Shelter to be held in St Mary’s Church, Datchet.